What Your Face Really Tells the World About You

 The eyes may be the windows to the soul, but the expression on your face records each of your fleeting emotional states.
 As feelings of worry, excitement, and positivity pass through your mind, they tell your facial muscles how to respond.
 People with a good poker face can hide those feelings, but for the average person, there’s some leakage.

 Think of the conversations you’ve had with people whose faces and gestures were very expressive.
-They relate a story to you about some problem they encountered, and as they do, you see frown lines form, their eyes widen with excitement, their mouth turn downward—and maybe there’s a flash of teeth.
+They relate a story to you about some problem they encountered, and as they do, you see frown lines form, their eyes widen with excitement, their mouth turns downward—and maybe there’s a flash of teeth.
 Conversely, such people tell funny stories with similar animation, but in these cases, their mouth is in more or less a constant smile.

 What about when people’s faces are at rest?
 What can you infer then about their feelings?
 Perhaps you’ve caught yourself inadvertently in the mirror or the reflection of a window when you were in the middle of a thoughtful, contemplative episode.
-Were you surprised to see that you looked angry, when you weren’t?
+Were you surprised to see that you looked angry when you weren’t?

 This common situation of catching a glimpse of yourself while at rest and looking angry has inspired the term, for women, “Resting Bitch Face” or “RBF.”
 Jessica Bennett, writing in the Fashion and Style section of the New York Times, introduced me to this term.
 The reason it’s called “bitch” face is no accident—it’s intended to refer only to women.